zeferinopanyvino/ml-foliar-tree-disease/README.md

 # ML-foliar-tree-disease
 Intro to CNN with images
-This project is intented to take a shot at a Kaggle competition about foliar diseases on apple trees.
+This project is intented to take a shot at a Kaggle competition about image recognition of foliar diseases on apple trees images samples.
 Parapraph of project description
 We have a dataset of around 2500 high resolution pictures (for train and another 2400 for tests) of apple leaves that may be either healthy, have rust of scam or a mixture of these diseases.
 ## Getting Started